SLIBIO/SLib-Doc/source/Guides/BasicFundamental/String/Index.rst

 ::

-   String str = "SLib.io is so great!" int index = str.indexOf("great");
+   String str = "SLib is so great!" int index = str.indexOf("great");
    if (index < 0) {
       Console::println("Search string was not found");